Diabetes Science Projects - Fostering Diabetes Awareness

 The Sugar Metabolism Kit contains the specialty materials used in a number of projects to explore the processing of sugar in the body.

 The Value of Personal Interest

 At Science Buddies, we know that students who choose projects that tie in with areas of personal interest are more likely to enjoy the science project experience and may go on to explore further or even to consider careers in STEM.
 Whether a student has diabetes or has a family member or friend with diabetes, students with a personal connection to diabetes often have special interest in related science projects.
-With the curated collection of Diabetes Science projects and resources, Science Buddies hopes to support, encourage, and enable meaningful hands-on student STEM.
+With the curated collection of Diabetes Science science and engineering projects, Science Buddies supports, encourages, and enables meaningful hands-on student STEM.

-The following list highlights nine projects and resources available at Science Buddies that may inspire or spark student exploration related to diabetes:
+The following projects and resources may inspire student exploration related to diabetes:

 - How Sweet It Is!
 Measuring Glucose in Your Food

 - What are the Odds?
 Modeling the Chances of Getting an Autoimmune Disease

 - Blood Sugar Balancing Act: How Exercise Tips the Scales